acss-io/atomizer/docs/guides/dark-mode.md

 <div class="Bgc(--background-color) C(--text-color)">Hello World!</div>
 ```

-Re-using the same CSS variables makes it easy to apply styles consistently across your CSS files and Atomizer class usage.
+Re-using the same CSS variables makes applying styles consistently across your CSS files and Atomizer class usage easy.

 ## Using Context Classes

 In most cases, the previous section will work for your project.
-However, if you want more control of when dark mode is enabled, you can use the [`context`] class syntax to apply styles based on the existence of a class earlier in the HTML tree.
+However, if you want more control over when dark mode is enabled, you can use the [`context`] class syntax to apply styles based on the existence of a class earlier in the HTML tree.

-Say for example, you want to give the user the ability to toggle dark mode via a drop down menu on your page.
-Perhaps you have markup with default styles declared as seen below.
+Say, for example, you want to give the user the ability to toggle dark mode via a drop-down menu on your page.
+You may have markup with default styles declared, as seen below.

 ```html
 <div class="Bgc(#eee) C(#000)">Hello World!</div>
 ```

-You can prepend an Atomizer class, `dark` (_the name is arbitrary and can be whatever you want_) to styles you want to override in dark mode.
+You can prepend an Atomizer class, `dark` (_the name is arbitrary and can be whatever you want_), to styles you want to override in dark mode.

 ```diff
 - <div class="Bgc(#eee) C(#000)">Hello World!</div>